micbelgique/Ada/README.md

 In the wizard, select the azure resource, select database and check pre-compile and migration checkbox.
 Publish.

+**Warning : Sometime the seed method doesn't run and you need to do it manually.
+You just need to make a migration for that.**

 ### Application UWP

 To use the UWP application you need to add a class named : AppConfig.cs directly in the UWP project.